 Vegans, much like vegetarians, do not eat the flesh of animals.
-However, Vegans go beyond merely avoiding eating animals by also steering clear of their byproducts such as dairy milk, eggs, and dairy-cheeses.
+However, Vegans go beyond by also steering clear of animal byproducts such as dairy milk, eggs, and dairy cheeses.
 Vegans also don't consume honey, whey, lard, or gelatin or use things like goose down, leather, or wool.
 Also considered off-limits are cosmetics and other products in the marketplace that are tested on animals.

-The word Vegan dates back to 1944 when Donald Watson, founder of the Vegan Society, coined the word Vegan in the first issue of The Vegan News by taking the first and last letters of the word vegetarian to create his orthodox version of vegetarianism.
+The actual word 'Vegan' dates back to 1944 when Donald Watson, founder of the Vegan Society, coined the phrase Vegan in the first issue of The Vegan News by taking the first and last letters of the word vegetarian to create his orthodox version of vegetarianism.

 Anticipating the possibility of reluctance in his newfound vegan lifestyle, Watson made this statement: